I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-Armies of food inspectors using sophisticated techniques such as DNA testing try to unmask the swindles, but even in well-resourced rich countries they are overwhelmed by the size of the task.
+Armies of food inspectors using sophisticated techniques such as DNA testing try to unmask the swindles, but even in rich and well-resourced countries, they are overwhelmed by the sheer size of the task.
 The problem is further complicated by the fact that many foods cross international boundaries on their journeys to consumers.

 So, before we go stomping off to picket our supermarkets and restaurants, understand that they are also victims of food fraud.
 They try—but can’t possibly monitor every step in the journey from farm to table.

-In 2013, the people of Ireland were horrified to learn that one out of every three (37 percent) burgers they ate contained horsemeat.
-In some cultures eating horsemeat is routine but not so in the Emerald Isle.
+In 2013, the people of Ireland were horrified to learn that one out of every three (37 percent) burgers they ate contained horse meat.
+In some cultures, eating horse meat is routine but this is not so in the Emerald Isle.
 There, being told you had just chowed down on minced Misty is likely to trigger a gag response.

 Consumers are going to be annoyed to find they’ve paid a premium price for a premium product that isn’t premium at all.
-However, without a sophisticated laboratory attached to their kitchens they are unlikely to learn they've been cheated.
+However, without a sophisticated laboratory attached to their kitchens, they are unlikely to learn they've been cheated.
 So, where's the harm, some might say?
-Read on.